Blog

 Delivering global employee benefits isn’t easy – at least not if you do it the traditional way and handle all of the management and administration yourself.
 It’s complicated enough trying to administer benefits in one country, let alone multiple countries which all have their own statutory requirements, cultural norms, and employee preferences.

-So now might be the right moment to consider a wholesale change to how you run your benefits package and a switch over to self-managed benefits technology such as the Boundless Flexi benefits solution.
+So now might be the right moment to consider a wholesale change to how you run your benefits package and a switch over to self-managed benefits technology, such as the Boundless Flexi benefits solution.
 Using a self-managed flexi benefits platform such as the one we have built, you choose the benefits options you want your employees to have access to and the monthly budget in each country per employee.
 As you do, you are guided about the taxes that apply and which benefits are tax-free.
 A wallet is created on the platform, and employees log in to see all benefit options and claim expenses for those they are receiving each month.
 For employees, it’s as simple as a receipt upload; for you, it’s a vast reduction in ongoing management and administration because the platform gathers the receipts, which are then added to the monthly payroll.
 All you need to do is choose the budget you’d like to allocate per employee.

 Letting employees allocate their own budgets rather than choosing from pre-defined options makes a lot more sense for global employers where the local workforce needs may vary significantly from place to place and from month to month.